YunjieCao/Artificial-Intelligence-in-LU/README.md

 # Courses2019Spring
-Courses in 2019 Spring as an exchange student
+Program assignments for courses in 2019 Spring as an exchange student
 C1: Applied AI